Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Which tools ?

 - MAME in debug mode and helped with Lua scripts to explore the palette RAM while playing.
-This is the only tedious step in absence of scripted debuggers fully dedidacted to the Neo Geo (or I guess ?).
 - Custom codes to turn C ROMs to png and the inverse.
 Tileset is edited by hand from a png image with the current character palette, then turned back to C ROM.
 - Custom codes to swap palettes in P ROMs.
 - Custom codes to generate and chain IPS scripts.
 - Custom codes to convert RGB color to 16 bits Neo Geo colors.
 - MS Paint to edit tilesets because this is the best tool ever created on Earth (and it manages transparent layers).
 About 500 tiles have been painfully bloodified by hand, pixel per pixel, in the conversion.
 - Spriter ressources to check for inconsistencies in colors and planning the quantity of work.
+- Custom NGCD converters, tileset to png and png to tileset, because encoding is different from AES / MVS.
-- Custom codes to inject the MVS tileset modifications into the NGCD tileset automatically (under the form of sprite swapping between PNGs).
-Hopefully, no tile is missing at the end because the port was the very laziest possible on SNK side.
-This helped a lot.
+- Custom codes to inject the MVS tileset modifications into the NGCD tileset automatically.
+- Custom codes to rebuild the NGCD binary from individual .SPR and .PRG files (this was a pain, see next section).
-- Make a final IPS script for P ROM and C ROMS.
+- IPS script generator for sharing the hack easily.

 As for any prject, 10% of the time was taken to edit 90% of the tileset, 90% of the time to find some lone tiles / pixels in the giant tileset.

 I wanted to maximize the scripting in order to be able to easily come back on errors / bad design later.
 Some codes or parts of codes were made with A.I. to speed up the process (Gemini mainly, sometimes Mistral A.I. because I'm beta tester, a pinch of Claude too for the most tricky parts).
 Basically there is no rocket science here but I must admit that A.I. was precious to circumvent the scarcity of Neo Geo dedicated editing tool.
 We are clearly addressing a niche market here.

-The Neo Geo CD hack was made in parallel to the MVS version as it is not more difficult to do on any of the systems.
+The Neo Geo CD hack was made in parallel to the MVS version as it is not more difficult (in fact, it was) to do on any of the systems.
 Except that the Neo Geo CD is scarcely documented (The only interesting source is a French [Neo Geo CD World article](https://www.neogeocdworld.info/html/fiche/hard.htm)), so I was basically on my own most of the time for the file formatting details.

 ## Some notes about (painfully and partially) reverse engineering the NGCD file format